abhixshek/kb-python-code/README.md

+## Background
-This repository contains learnings from Mark Lutz's python books.
+This repository contains learnings(code) from Mark Lutz's python books.

+Notes from the book can be found [here](got it here).